harmony-one/x/progress/amanda-bancroft.md

 2023-11-21 Tue: Voice 2 experienced two sudden crashes, rendering it non-functional and impeding my communication attempts.
 I was unable to get a response from any of the buttons beyond the initial "Hey" when opening the app.

-Regarding Voice AI, upon selecting the "Surprise Me" option, the app did not respond.
+Regarding Voice AI, when selecting the "Surprise Me" option, the app did not respond.
 Upon reopening the application later, the Voice AI started reciting a fun fact immediately, as if the app hadn't been closed.

 2023-11-20 Mon: When I asked my friend to use the app, they didn't immediately grasp that "Tap to Speak" could substitute for the conventional method of pressing and holding.
 Incorporating a concise "how-to" tutorial upon app launch, featuring clear arrows and brief explanations, would significantly enhance user understanding.